 V Certs and schools

-On this page you will find information relating specifically to V Cert qualifications that have been affected by the latest Government announcements.
+On this page you will find information relating specifically to alternative arrangements for the awarding of V Cert qualifications in 2020-21.

 With that in mind, this web page sets out our latest advice on:

 - NCFE’s approach to awarding for 2020-21 – see the document linked on the right